macmade/EGPack/README.txt

 ### License

-EGPack is a free software, distributed under the terms of the Boos license.
+EGPack is a free software, distributed under the terms of the Boost license.
 Please see `LICENSE.txt` for the full license terms.